danitrap/hn500-rs/README.md

 # Hacker News 500 Telegram Bot

-This is a Rust program that fetches the top 500 stories from Hacker News and sends them to a Telegram chat.
+This is a Rust program that fetches the newest stories with at least 500 points from Hacker News and sends them to a Telegram chat.

 It deduplicates the stories and only sends the new ones.